jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/02-Direct-Access.md

 ### !question

-Given an array and an index, return the word at the given index;
+Given an array and an index, return the word at the given index.

 ```js
   var actual = givenIndex2(['no', 'loop', 'necessary'], 1);